Skip to main content

 Skin self-exam

-While the American Cancer Society doesn't have guidelines for the early detection of skin cancer, knowing your own skin is important in finding skin cancer early.
+The American Cancer Society doesn't have guidelines for the early detection of skin cancer, but knowing how your own skin usually looks is important in finding skin cancer early.
 Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.

 Many doctors recommend checking your own skin once a month.
-Self-exams are best done in a well-lit room in front of a full-length mirror.
+Skin self-exams are best done in a well-lit room in front of a full-length mirror.
 Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
 The area might become red, swollen, scaly, crusty, or start oozing or bleeding.
 It may feel itchy, tender, or painful.

-Merkel cell tumors usually look like firm, pink, red, or purple lumps or bumps on sun-exposed areas of the skin.
+Merkel cell cancers usually look like firm, pink, red, or purple lumps or bumps on sun-exposed areas of the skin.
 They usually don't hurt, but they can grow quickly and can sometimes open up as ulcers or sores.
+(See Signs and Symptoms of Merkel Cell Carcinoma.)

-Some doctors and other health care professionals will examine your skin as part of your routine health check-ups.
+Some doctors and other health care professionals also might examine your skin as part of your routine health check-ups.

-Having regular skin exams is especially important for people who are at high risk of MCC or other skin cancers, such as people with reduced immunity (like those who have had an organ transplant).
+Having regular skin exams is especially important for people who are at high risk of Merkel cell cancers or other skin cancers, such as people with weakened immune systems (like those who have had an organ transplant).
 Talk to your doctor about your skin cancer risk and how often you should have your skin examined.

 American Cancer Society Emails